c-kehler/elm-todo/part6/README.md

 ---
 ### Goal
-Get `filterView` to compile
+Get `main.elm` to compile.

-This is actually a copy of the original forked repo that has bitrotted.
+This is actually a copy of the original elm-todo repo that has bit rot.
 Essentially we are upgrading this Elm module to be compatible with version `0.19`.